ahir061/CrediHireAI/README.md

 ---

 ## Project Overview
-CrediHire AI is a machine learning-based system that detects **fraudulent job postings** and protects job seekers from scams.
-It analyzes key job listing details and classifies them as either genuine or fraudulent, along with a confidence score.
+CrediHireAI is a production-ready, end-to-end NLP system for detecting fraudulent job postings.
+It leverages TF-IDF vectorization and ensemble learning (Random Forest, XGBoost) for binary classification of unstructured recruitment data.
+The solution is deployed with a Streamlit-based front-end and FastAPI backend, offering real-time inference via CSV upload or direct input.

 **Live App**: [Click Here](https://cred-hire-ai.streamlit.app/)
 **API Endpoint**: https://credihireai.onrender.com